Bio of Jim Rose, Artist | In Memoriam

 After Jim’s death, Suzanne stole the domain jimroseartist dot com by submitting his death certificate and falsely claiming that she had sole control of his estate.

-The Instagram account associated with his original website URL is also now controlled by his ex-wife, and was accessed using the same tools.
-Anne moved all the content from jimroseartist dot com to the new domain jimroseartist dot memorial.
+The Instagram account associated with Jim’s original website URL is also now controlled by his ex-wife, and was accessed using the same method.

 Go to: Home | Furniture | Structures | Constructs | Memorial Wall

-Copyright 2023, Anne Rose, all rights reserved.
+Copyright 2024, Anne Rose, all rights reserved.